Skip to content

 created_at DateTime

-Students Entity — Full Scope Breakdown
+Students Entity — Scope Breakdown

-Scope Fields Description
+Scope Fields on Student Description

 Referents Entity — Scope Breakdown

-Scope Fields Description
+Scope Fields on Referent (or join) Description

 Referent Preset Role